treboryatska/gitdao/README.md

 Create objective tools any project can use to easily assign project ownership to contributors.

-Enable credibly neutral governance models for free and open source software (FOSS) projects.
+Enable decentralized and credibly neutral governance models for free and open source software (FOSS) projects.

 ## Why GitDAO?